 3. Psychodynamic ideas

 Psychodynamic ideas used in family therapy tends to look more into the individual’s own unconscious (sometimes called subconscious) minds.
 This type of therapy attempts to reduce problem(s) by uncovering the underlying problems.
 It is the hope of many therapists who use this method that, by providing the individuals with the real reasons for strife, family members will be able to deal with—and work through—their difficulties more successfully.

 Systemic Family Therapy puts emphasis on the entire family’s feelings.
 It attempts to identify the problems within a family dynamic, as well as the ideas and attitudes of the entire family to uncover what may be going on with the family as whole.
 Once the therapist has a full understanding of these areas, he or she may attempt to shift the problem(s), attitudes, relationships, to a position that is more beneficial, less damaging, or simply more realistic.

-At North Brooklyn Marriage and Family Therapy, we can help you and your family members pinpoint the specific problems and execute a plan of action that can fix the turmoil.
+At North Brooklyn Marriage and Family Therapy, our team of expert therapists can help you and your family members pinpoint the specific problems and execute a plan of action that can fix the turmoil.
 Contact us today at either our Greenpoint or Williamsburg location and let us help get you and your family back on track.